Skinamarink (2022)

 Conclusion:

 What this film has going is it taps into your primal subconscious, sort of like Tarkovsky’s Mirror.
 It’s nostalgic analog horror designed to evoke feelings from childhood like the carpeting from the 2000s, suburban America decor, and toys from our youth.
-But there is absolutely no reason this film needed to be 100 minutes long, especially when it’s the same scenes cycled.
-If this was a short 30 minute film it would have been fine, but this is basically a liminal YouTube video presented as a feature film.
+But there is absolutely no reason this film needed to be 100 minutes long, especially when it has the same scenes cycled.
+If this was a short 30 minute film it would have been fine, but this is basically a liminal YouTube video with feature film. length.
 Watching this at 3x speed would still be too long.
 If you want an analog film with a sensory experience, I’d recommend Goodbye, Dragon Inn.

 Recommendations